gothic3n/week03/README.md

 4. Modify the document at least twice each person to make it better and show your competency to do version control using github.

+Question: Is there a way to interface through the JDK to see the resources (ex memory) being used for a particular Java program?